The Prince and the Pauper (1990 film): Home media

-VHS/LaserDisc

 The short was released on VHS several times.
 The VHS and LaserDisc counterparts were first released in June 1991 as part of the Walt Disney Mini-Classics line.
 In January 1994, the Disney Favorite Stories line was introduced a couple of months after the discontinuation of the Mini-Classics line and that same date, "The Prince and the Pauper" was one of the first few Disney short films re-issued as part of it.

-DVD

-The short was later released on May 18, 2004 on Walt Disney Treasures: Mickey Mouse in Living Color, Volume Two: 1939-Today.
+The short was later released on May 18, 2004 on Walt Disney Treasures: Mickey Mouse in Living Color, Volume Two.
+It was also released on DVD on April 7, 2009 as Walt Disney Animation Collection Volume 3: The Prince and the Pauper.